-All subgroups identified in Chart 3 will be held accountable for the academic indicators of reading and mathematics participation rate.
+All subgroups will be held accountable for the academic indicators of reading and mathematics participation rate.
 Disaggregation of the graduation rate for 2006-2007 will be available for AYP determination in the 2007-2008 school year.

-Idaho used spring 2002-2003 ISAT scores as the baseline for calculating AYP.
-A timeline was established for public schools to reach the goal of 100% of students proficient in reading and mathematics by the end of the 2012-13 school year.
-Annual intermediate goals were established beginning in the 2004-05 school year with subsequent goals in 2006-07, 2008-09 and 2010-11 to assure increases in the percent of students proficient in reading and mathematics.
+In the 2009 amendment to the Accountability Workbook, Idaho used spring 2007-2008 ISAT scores as the baseline for calculating the weighted average index model for AYP determinations.
+A timeline was established for public schools to reach the goal of 100% of students proficient in reading and mathematics by the end of the 2013-14 school year.
+Annual intermediate goals were established beginning in the 2008-09 school year with subsequent goals in 20110-121, 2012-13 and 2013-14 to assure increases in the percent of students proficient in reading and mathematics.